kipopov/angular-images-resizer/README.md

 ## Special thanks
 * This module is widely inspired by this article of the [liip blog] (https://blog.liip.ch/archive/2013/05/28/resizing-images-with-javascript.html).

+## KIPOPOV
+Trying to fix checkout error on Windows

 ## Licence
 MIT